-9 Things You Should Never Have in Your Garden If You Are An Animal Lover, And 3 Things You Should!Alli B.
+9 Things Pet Owners Should Never Have In Their Garden, And 3 Things They Should!Alli B.

 Ahh, the garden.
 A place of beauty, a place of wonder, a place of… danger?

 Unfortunately, this could be the case if you are a pet owner.
 Sure, your garden may be beautiful, but it also may be hiding dangers that can pose a threat to your pets.
 Fear not, dear reader, for we have compiled a list of garden plants that may be dangerous to your pet for you to read and share with other pet owners!